 Ueno is a major hub that’s chock full of museums, green spots and temples.
 It’s in this district that you’ll find the Tokyo National Museum and the National Museum of Western Art, among other educational attractions.
 Ueno Park and Ueno Zoo are two other popular features of the area.
 To get from Narita to Ueno, we recommend the following options.

 The best ways to get from Narita to Ueno

 Fastest (and easiest): By far the quickest and simplest option is to board the Keisei Skyliner from Narita Airport (at either of the terminal stations).
-This train will take you right to Ueno Station in just 41 minutes for a fee of 2,470 yen one way.
-You can add in a Tokyo Subway Pass for a couple hundred yen extra.
+This train will take you right to Ueno Station in just 41 minutes for a fee of ¥2,470 yen one way.
+You can buy discounted Keisei Skyliner tickets online in advance.
+You might want to get a Tokyo Subway Pass later, too.

 Going somewhere else or want more details on the various routes from Narita to Tokyo?
 Check out our handy guide.

 New Video: A Cheapo's Day Trip Guide to Kamakura

 Kamakura is a coastal city famous for its rich history, numerous Buddhist shrines and temples, scenic views and beaches.